Early Warning Emergency Siren Program

 UMUC is working with the University of Maryland College Park Department of Public Safety to participate in the Early Warning Emergency Siren Program, which will provide instant notification to the campus of imminent, dangerous conditions.

-The resources will inform you of the nature of the emergency and direct what actions should be taken in response to the emergency.
+The resources will inform you of the nature of the emergency and direct you as to what actions should be taken in response to the emergency.

-The system will be tested on the first Wednesday of each month at 11:55 a.m. beginning Wednesday April 2, 2003.
+The system will be tested on the first Wednesday of each month at 11:55 a.m.
 The test will be a full 30-second audible test.
-Each Wednesday at 5 p.m., there will be a very short test that will last for no more than 5–10 seconds and will be audible only if you are very close to one of the sirens.
+Each Wednesday at 5 p.m. there will be a very short test that will last for no more than 5–10 seconds and will be audible only if you are very close to one of the sirens.

-Information about the siren system can be obtained at www.umpd.umd.edu/sirens.
-At this site you will also be able to view a short video about the Early Warning System.
+Information about the siren system can be obtained at the UMD Police Department website.
+On this site, you will also be able to view a short video about the Early Warning System.